bmc/brizzled/source/_posts/2012-03-05-using-twitter-bootstrap-with-jekyll.markdown

 Successfully generated site: /home/bmc/src/websites/reallycoolsoftware.com -> /home/bmc/src/websites/reallycoolsoftware.com/_site
 {% endcodeblock %}

+# Example

+I used this approach on my corporate web site, [www.ardentex.com](http://www.ardentex.com/).
+My use of Twitter Bootstrap barely scratches the surface of what's available.

 # Other approaches

 * Jason Gritman has a [Jekyll-Bootstrap-Template][] that can help you get